Goodyear Reliant tires look like a decent Walmart-exclusive at an attractive price

 Reviews show Goodyear Reliant tires offer a comfortable and smooth ride.

-here are, however, a handful of reviews that mention a hum or louder noise at highway speeds.
+There are, however, a lot of reviews that mention a hum or louder noise at highway speeds or that these Reliants are significantly louder than the tires they replaced.

 This 2017 Lexus RX350 owner said,